 In the 20th century classical music changed greatly, not only in Italy, but also at European level.
 New music abandoned much of the historical, nationally developed schools of harmony and melody in favor of experimental music, atonality, minimalism and electronic music.
 Important composers of the period include Ferruccio Busoni, Alfredo Casella, Bruno Maderna, Luciano Berio, Luigi Nono, Salvatore Sciarrino, Luigi Dallapiccola, Carlo Jachino, Gian Carlo Menotti, Jacopo Napoli, and Goffredo Petrassi.

 Broadly speaking, Italian opera can be divided into two periods, the baroque and the romantic.
-See: Italian opera.
+The earliest composition that can be considered opera as we conceive it today, is Dafne written by Jacopo Peri in 1597.

 The influence of Naples in the history of musical traditions has spread well beyond the boundaries of Italy.
 The first music conservatories were created in Naples in the 16th century and the city’s Opera House San Carlo is also the world-wide oldest opera house in continuous operation.